Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

   - azure-active-directory
 ---

+> We have renamed the default branch to main.
+To rename your local repo follow the directions [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/renaming-a-branch#updating-a-local-clone-after-a-branch-name-changes).

 # Azure AD B2C: Call an ASP.NET Web API from an ASP.NET Web App

 This sample contains a solution file that contains two projects: `TaskWebApp` and `TaskService`.